TheNextLvlTheNextLvl

 See the Permissions page for all command permissions.

-To import an existing world, you can use the /world import <path> command.
+To import an existing world from an arbitrary path, you can use the /world import <path>… command.

 Additional options